rosario/kasper/README.md

 # Kasper

-> This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll.
+> This is a port of Ghost's default theme [Casper v1](https://github.com/tryghost/casper) for Jekyll.
+Here is a live [demo](https://rosario.io/kasper).

 Feel free to fork, change, modify and re-use it.

 ## Installation